Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-There were 15 deaths from 1927 to 1981, but in 1981 an effective antivenom was developed by Struan Sutherland at the Commonwealth Serum Laboratories in Melbourne and there have been no deaths since that time.
-But, make no mistake...this spider packs a painful punch, and what if you aren't able to get to the antivenom?
+There were 15 deaths from 1927 to 1981, but in 1981, an effective antivenom was developed by Struan Sutherland at the Commonwealth Serum Laboratories in Melbourne.
+There have been no deaths since that time.
+But make no mistake, this spider packs a painful punch, and what if you aren't able to get to the antivenom?

 What to Do in Case of a Bite

-Get help immediately if you have been bitten because the venom is fast-acting and potentially lethal if you are not treated within a matter of hours.
+Get help immediately if you have been bitten.
+The venom is fast-acting and potentially lethal if you are not treated within a matter of hours.
 Almost any healthcare facility should have the anti-venom on hand, but if you can't get professional care quickly, use the pressure immobilization technique (apply pressure over the bite, keeping the affected part of the body still to keep the venom from spreading through the bloodstream).

 If you don't know for certain which type of spider caused the bite, take the spider with you to the healthcare facility so they can make the proper identification.
 You may have to spend some time in the hospital to recover from the effects of the venom, depending upon the severity of the laceration.